 Restructuring costs and other non-operating expenses/income

-The non-recurring nature of restructuring costs makes it appropriate for them to be disclosed separately, booking them in such a way that does not affect the operating result deriving from the Group's normal business activities.
+The non-recurring nature of restructuring costs makes it appropriate for them to be disclosed separately, posting them in such a way that does not affect the operating result deriving from the Group's normal business activities.

 Dividend income is recorded when the right to receive it arises.
 This is normally at the time of the shareholders' resolution that approves distribution of the dividends.